 To gather a complete perspective on the Bay of Fundy tides, you’ll want to visit a location at low tide and then again at high tide.
 One of the best places to do this is in Hopewell Rocks, New Brunswick.
 Here, during low tide, you can actually walk on the ocean floor and take a closer look at the underwater eco-system of the region.
 You’ll also have an opportunity to walk under the Hopewell flowerpots.
 These towering statues of red sandstone are completely exposed during low tide and resemble giant flowerpots (hence the name).
 After your walk, check out the rest of the Hopewell Rocks Park, then return at high tide to see the places you walked mere hours earlier completely submerged by the rising tides of the Bay of Fundy.

-A great way to experience the marine life living in the Bay of Fundy is by viewing them from the observation deck on the mv Fundy Rose ferry.
+A great way to experience the marine life living in the Bay of Fundy is by viewing them from the observation deck on Fundy Rose.
 While aboard this modern ferry, you can grab a meal, access the Wi-Fi, check out live entertainment, and more!
-In fact, to learn all about the fun you can have on the mv Fundy Rose, be sure to check out our recent post, 10 Reasons to Take the Ferry This Fall.
+In fact, to learn all about the fun you can have on Fundy Rose, be sure to check out our recent post, 10 Reasons to Take the Ferry This Fall.